• Bread Machine

 • Place the bread pan back in the bread machine and plug in the bread machine.

-• Enter the correct settings (basic, light color & 2 lb) and press the “start” button.
+• Enter the correct settings (1.5 lb or 2 lb, light color and basic/white bread) and press the “start” button.

 • When the bread machine has finished baking the bread, you should remove the bread loaf pan from the bread machine.
 Use oven mitts when removing the bread loaf pan as it will be very hot!